Looking for the top Dodge Charger model year? Our guide cuts through the noise, highlighting the stars and warning you off the duds.

 Dodge Charger Generations

 The Dodge Charger isn’t just a car – it’s an American muscle icon with a legacy stretching back to the swinging ’60s.
-It’s the four-wheeled embodiment of raw power, head-turning style, and heart-pounding performance.
+It’s the four-wheeled embodiment of raw power, bold style, and exhilarating performance.

 Generation | Years |